 You can improve your alignment accuracy by avoiding errors due to mechanical backlash.
 Backlash is present in all equatorial telescope mounts and does not affect your observing enjoyment, or your long-exposure images when autoguiding is employed.

-To avoid introducing alignment error caused by backlash, center the alignment star ending with UP and RIGHT directions from the keypad.
+To avoid introducing alignment errors caused by backlash, center the alignment star ending with UP and RIGHT directions from the keypad.
 If you overshoot the star using this method, use LEFT and DOWN to bring the star back down the FOV and try again.

 The Stepper Motors are Quiet